 Whether you are a classroom teacher, a student concerned about how your history class is being taught, a parent with children in the school system, or anyone else interested in affecting how young people learn U.S. history, you can join in the effort to promote "history from below."
 The Zinn Education Project attempts to bring Howard Zinn's approach to emphasizing the role of popular struggle in history to a new generation.
 It also works to use Zinn's classic book, A People's History of the United States, to transform the teaching of American history.
 Those in the Washington D.C. area can volunteer directly with the Zinn Education Project and help to identify critical resources that can be used in schools.
 If you are an educator, you can aid the project by sharing information about how you have been able to use A People's History of the United States, or you can join with other teachers in developing strategies for implementing progressive curricula.
 Click here to learn more.

 If you want to support legal campaigners who are developing cutting-edge strategies to enforce international law, join with CoR Network partners the Center for Constitutional Rights (CCR) and EarthRights International.
 Building on a landmark victory in the Wiwa v.
 Shell case, EarthRights International is pursuing numerous international lawsuits to challenge corporate abuses around the world.
-At the moment, they are locked in an ongoing legal battle with Chevron, demanding reparations for devastating environmental contamination in the Ecuadorean and Peruvian Amazon.
 CCR continues its work with initiatives ranging from lawsuits against private military contractors in Iraq to defending free speech worldwide.
 Those interested in joining their efforts can apply for internships at both organizations' international offices.
-At CCR current law students can get first-hand experience in the international legal process through the Ella Baker Summer Internship Program, providing direct assistance to attorneys working on these historic cases.
+At CCR, current law students can get first-hand experience in the international legal process through the Ella Baker Summer Internship Program, providing direct assistance to attorneys working on these historic cases.
 High school and undergraduate students can also apply for internships throughout the year.
 EarthRights International offers legal internships for law students and program internships for graduate and undergraduate students at its U.S. and Thailand offices.

 Often cited as one of the most rapidly-developing nations on earth, Brazil is also a focal point for battles over indigenous rights to land and water.
 These rights are consistently threatened by major infrastructure and agriculture projects, as well as heavy industry carried out by large national firms.
 Since 2008, we at the Cultures of Resistance Network have stood in solidarity with indigenous Kayapó opposition to the Brazilian government’s proposed Belo Monte Dam on the Xingu River in the Amazon.
 The dam, currently under construction, will have a disastrous impact on the Kayapó homeland.
 You can learn more about the ongoing Kayapó struggle thanks to CoR Network ally International Rivers, a group that works to encourage more efficient ways of meeting the world’s water and energy needs.
 International Rivers offers opportunities for volunteers to take action in solidarity with the Kayapó people and other struggles over water rights around the world.
 CoR Network ally Amazon Watch also offers a number of resources for those wishing to take action around indigenous rights in Brazil and other parts of the Amazon basin.
 Click here to learn more about the battle for the Xingu.

 The new social movements and anti-war protests of the last ten years have fostered a generation of artists using their poetry to promote peace and justice.
 If you are a poet or an artist looking for ways to join creative movements against armed conflict and oppression, there is no shortage of opportunities for you to share your work and spead messages of peace.
-In the United States, the Occupy movement has given birth to multiple new forums for poetry, including the OccuPoetry magazine and blog, Occupy Poetry, and the Occupy Poetry Project.
-All three accept submissions from poets around the world.
-D.C.
-Poets Against War is another U.S.-based volunteer-run group that encourages you to get involved in organizing public poetry readings.
-Visit their site or contact CoR to learn how you can help amplify anti-war messages through the universal language of poetry.
+In the United States, the Occupy movement gave birth to multiple new forums for poetry, including Occupy Poetry and the OccuPoetry magazine and blog.
+First founded in 2011, these publications continue to accept submissions from poets around the world.
 In addition to these local and online forums for poetry, there exist a number of major international forums where socially and politically conscious poets can meet to read their work and draw inspiration from one another.
 One of the largest is the International Poetry Festival in Medellín, Colombia, where hundreds of poets, artists, and intellectuals from around the world converge every year.
 To learn more, check out the festival's website.

 Although we think of slavery as a thing of the past, the truth is that millions of men, women, and children remain enslaved throughout the world.
 Today, campus activists are playing a key role in working to stop modern-day slavery, with recent campaigns focusing on efforts in Uzbekistan, the Ivory Coast, Vietnam, and Sudan.
 If you are a student and would like to take a stand on this issue, Anti-Slavery International provides step-by-step guidance on how to start an anti-slavery group at your school or university.
 They can help you become a campus leader on this issue and assist you by organizing speaking events featuring international activists or former victims of slavery.
 They can also plug you into the national effort to lobby against slavery and link you with other campus groups that are a part of a broader movement.
 If you are not a student, other opportunities exist.
 Anti-Slavery International offers teachers a variety of materials, including lesson plans, classroom activities, and informational resources, to assist you in accurately teaching the historical importance of slavery and why it is still relevant today.
 If you are not in the classroom, Anti-Slavery International offers the tools to establish your own anti-slavery group and can help you organize awareness-raising events in your local community.